f/atom-bootstrap3/README.md

-# Twitter Bootstrap 3 Support for Atom
+# Bootstrap 3 Support for Atom

-Provides [Twitter Bootstrap 3][1] classes and HTML tags with autocompletion features.
+Provides [Bootstrap 3][1] classes and HTML tags with autocompletion features.

 Install:
 ```bash